ToadAid/toadaid-mirror/bot2/README.md

 # 🐸 Toadaid Lore Guardian Bot 2

-A Telegram bot for the ToadAid community.
+A Telegram bot for the Toby community.
 Retrieves Tobyworld lore from a FAISS index, maintains user memory, and responds using LM Studio.

 ## 🚀 Features